webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Mad-Scientist.md

 ---
 aliases:
 - Mad Scientist
 tags:
 - Compendium/CSRD/en/Creatures-NPCs
 - Creature
 - Creature/Kind/NPC
 - Creature/Level/4
 - Creature/Armor/0
 - Creature/Health/15
-title: Mad Scientist
-collection: Creatures-NPCs
-kind: Compendium
 ---

 ## Mad Scientist
 A mad scientist is someone who delves into areas of science best left unexamined, abandoning ethics and pushing for what can be created without asking if it should be.